falcosecurity/evolution/README.md

 ## Adoption model

-The criteria will remain loose, and tighten as needed at the discretion of the Falco open source community.
+The criteria will remain loose and tightened as needed at the discretion of the Falco open source community.

 ### Sandbox